-Poultry Group.
 There are three poultry group.
 Each group was provided with 160 pullets and poultry feed, pullet raring equipments and a poultry coops by the project.
 Group saving with the BDBL were also introduced.
-Group represented attended the record keeping training at RDTC.
+Group representive attended the record keeping training at RDTC.
 Similarly for better networking and market linkage for the groups facilitated several times through workshop and seminar.

-Mushroom Group: there are two mushroom groups consisting of 13 and 7 members in each group.
+There are two mushroom groups consisting of 13 and 7 members in each group.
 Initially group has started with 6000 billets of shitake mushroom and 300 bags of oyster mushroom.
 They were trained in mushroom cultivation, management and harvesting with the support from Mushroom Training centre, Thimphu.
 Members were even trained in oyster mushroom seed making training.
-Accounting and bookkeeping training were provided to the groups.
+Basic Accounting and bookkeeping training were provided to the groups.

 Project JFPR9155 : Advancing Economic Opportunities of Women and Girls (8th May, 2012- 2014)